pyiron/pyiron_core/decisions/25-002-collapsed-vs-expanded-for-execution.md

 ## Decision

 - The boolean "expanded" data should impact only the visual representation, and have no impact on execution representations
-- The "expanded" data should be retained in the graph table, not shunted to the GUI, in case we want to use it to modify
+- The "expanded" data should be retained in the graph table, not shunted to the GUI, in case we want to use it to modify group status in graph copies

 ## Consequences